TTTriplicate/ip-check/README.md

 CS-331

 ### How to run:

+Note:  This was written for a course where the professor enforced use of Visual Studio for coding.
+This may require some conversion to run without VS.

 In the project, there is a file names `IP.dat`.
 This is a raw text file, currently containing the test cases:
 5 pairs of IP addresses and a corresponding network mask, separated by whitespace.
 Either the contents of this file should be replaced, or the path to your preffered text file can be substituted